What is Tie-in in Piping? Piping Tie-in Schedule

 • Hot-tapped Tie-in connection

-Refer to Fig. 3 below that clearly shows various types of tie-in connections used in the piping industry.
+Refer to Fig. 3 below which clearly shows various types of tie-in connections used in the piping industry.

 Different piping tie-ins